-Day 16: Chengdu - Yangtze River Cruise
+Day 20: Chengdu - Yangtze River Cruise

-Today you will visit China's most famous resident, the Giant Panda.
-Visit the Panda Conservation Centre and see these lovable creatures in surroundings that mirror their natural habitat.
+Today you will visit China's most famous resident, the Giant Panda, at the Panda Conservation Centre.
+See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
-Sightseeing involves approximately 11⁄2 hours on foot and there are electric carts offered by private vendors that can be organised at your own cost. wander through the People's Park to see the fascinating Matchmaker's Corner.
-Later, transfer 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise.
+Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
+Later, travel 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise vessel.
+There are around 200 steps from the coach parking to the cruise dock.
+A porter can be paid for locally.